What is Regression Testing?

 Names and Designation of the people are listed here:

-Regression testing is one of the important aspects as it helps to deliver a quality product by making sure that any change in the code whether it’s a small or large does not affect the existing or old functionality.
+Regression testing is one of the important aspects as it helps to deliver a quality product by making sure that any change in the code whether it’s small or large does not affect the existing or old functionality.